+Fig. \ref{fig: op s KC} illustrates the evolution of Krylov complexity during inflation, RD, and MD.
+During inflation, Krylov complexity exhibits exponential growth, a behavior consistent with the closed-system methodology.
+In contrast, its evolution in the RD and MD epochs differs significantly with the closed-system methodology as shown in Fig. \ref{fig: s KC}.
+For the open-system methodology, Krylov complexity in RD shows a decreasing trend, while in MD it first peaks as the scale factor $a$ increases and subsequently declines to a constant value.
+Notably, the magnitude of Krylov complexity in the open-system methodology is substantially lower than in the closed-system methodology across both RD and MD.

+Our numerical analysis indicates that this suppression originates from the $\rm sech(r_k)$ term in Eq. \eqref{k complexity}, an effect presents the dissipation strength.
+We have shown that both the RD and MD epochs can be approximated as weakly dissipative systems, characterized by $\mu_2<1$.
+Recalling that Krylov complexity quantifies operator growth in a many-body system, and our earlier finding $b_n=\alpha n$ indicates that the unverse is fully chaotic, the significantly reduced operator growth observed in the open-system methodology reveals that: dissipation generically leads to a faster suppression of operator growth compared to that in a closed-system methodology.

-Once one understands the role of dissipation effects, it becomes evident that the order of Krylov entropy in an open system is lower compared to that in a closed system, as illustrated in Figs \ref{fig: op s KE} and \ref{fig: s KE}.
+An understanding of the role of dissipation makes it clear that the magnitude of the Krylov entropy in open-system methodology is lower than that in the closed-system methodology, as demonstrated by a comparison of Figs. \ref{fig: op s KE} and \ref{fig: s KE}.